 be provided, laws do not allow the care requested or you request

+a transfer.
 The successful medical care of patients requires active participation by the patients themselves; therefore, you have a certain responsibility toward your own care.
 These responsibilities are presented in the spirit of mutual trust and respect.